Five Counselling Principles

 Everywhere we are forgetting the simplicity of trusting ourselves and of what it is to be human.

 Mental health is no different from any other field of human endeavour – the experts are in charge of the asylum, telling all who will listen that good counselling/psychotherapy is difficult, that years of training are needed, that supervision and other safeguards are essential and modern medical science has the best answers to all our problems.
 But do we really believe them?
 I don’t think so.

-4. Confidence in the principles of the Human Givens
+4. Confidence in Human Givens